F5Networks/f5-aci-servicecenter/docs/navigate.rst

 Visibility Dashboard
 --------------------

-**Q. Why is the BIG-IP Endpoint Details section on the Visibility Dashboard blank?** (Applicable to v2.7+)
+**Q. On the Visibility Dashboard in v2.7+, why is the BIG-IP Endpoint Details section blank?**

-BIG-IP Endpoint Details section on the Visibility Dashboard may not display information due to the MAC address table getting flushed on the BIG-IP.
+The BIG-IP Endpoint Details section on the Visibility Dashboard may not display information due to the MAC address table getting flushed on the BIG-IP.

 Workaround: Send an ARP request to the host or check the connectivity with the host using the **ping** command.

 ------

-**Q. Why is the 'Interface' column blank in the BIG-IP endpoint details section on the Visibility Dashboard?** (Applicable to v2.7+)
+**Q. On the Visibility Dashboard in v2.7+, why is the 'Interface' column blank in the BIG-IP endpoint details section on the Visibility Dashboard?**

 The **Interface** column in the BIG-IP Endpoint Details section on the Visibility Dashboard will be blank for vCMP guests since the behavior of the vCMP Guest BIG-IP also is the same; i.e. no interface information for VLANs.